XML to C# Converter

 Frequently Asked Questions

-XmlSerializer needs POCOs with attributes for strongly-typed deserialization.
-XDocument (XDocument) is for dynamic parsing without predefined types.
+XmlSerializer needs POCOs with attributes for strongly-typed deserialization — great when you know the schema.
+XDocument is for dynamic, schema-free parsing.
 This tool generates POCOs for XmlSerializer.
-See Microsoft docs.

-Yes.
-Class generation runs entirely in your browser.
-No XML or code is sent to any server.
+No. Class generation runs entirely in your browser.
+Nothing is uploaded or stored anywhere.

 Related Tools

 For XmlSerializer, see Microsoft XML serialization and System.Xml.Linq.
-For XML, see the W3C XML specification.
+For XML, see the W3C XML specification and W3C XML.
 For parsing in the browser, see MDN DOMParser.
 For .NET, see .NET.
+For JSON, see json.org.